Humane Education Volunteer

 The Humane Education Program is an excellent way to connect with youth in our community and teach them about empathy, compassion and responsible pet ownership by focusing on the human-animal bond.
-In 2022, 2010 young folks from our community participated in the Humane Education Program – building skills in social and emotional development.
+Annually, more than 4000 youth participate in the Humane Education Program – building skills in social and emotional development.

 Description